jnvn7/RM6-WEC-OpenFOAM/examples_2D_Simulations/README.md

 ### Prepackaged Data

 - For each case, the following pre-run data are included:
+    - `Motion.txt`: Contains WEC's motion time series.
-    - `Output.txt`: Contains motion and forces on the WEC.
+    - `Forces.txt`: Contains time series of forces on the WEC.
     - `Tensions.txt` (if applicable): Contains restraint forces for cases with mooring systems.
     - Video rendering of the simulation results.